doomed51/doomed51/README.md

 I build primarily in Pyhon.

 ### I am actively working on two projects:
-- analysis: a suite of scripts consisting of various analyses of financial market data
+- analysis: collection of scripts to analyze various financial market data
-- saveHistoricalData: a utility that maintains a local database of timeseries data for securities
+- saveHistoricalData: maintains a local database of timeseries data for securities

 ### About Me
 I first started coding QBASIC in high school, followed by c++.
 My first 'app' was a space invaders clone (the aliens were headcrabs from Half Life) built in c++.
 I have an engineering degree from the University of Waterloo specialized in operations research, org design, and business.
 My current work is focused on financial markets.